 Overall, art therapy graduate programs focus on art as it applies to mental health therapy.
 Courses may address how to assess people's work by applying theories and techniques of human development, psychology, and counseling.
 Classes may also touch on topics such as the science of imagery and the therapeutic aspects of color.
 Consequently, creative arts therapy graduate schools encourage students to hone a diverse set of knowledge and skills such as listening, thinking critically, and helping others.i

 DID YOU KNOW?

 Art and art making are inherently perceptually and sensory based and involve the brain and the body in ways that verbal language does not.iii

-Most accredited art therapy degree programs at colleges and universities require applicants to submit a portfolio of artwork and a transcript of graduate or undergraduate course credits in studio art and psychology.iv To that end, courses such as Introduction to Psychology, Abnormal Psychology Personality Theories, and Developmental Psychology may be preferred.
+An undergraduate psychology major, or courses like Introduction to Psychology, Abnormal Psychology Personality Theories, and Developmental Psychology may be preferred.
 Other material that art therapy graduate programs may ask for could include the items below.

 Contact individual art therapy graduate programs to learn about specific requirements.